razius/razius.com/content/articles/tech/ditching-wordpress-and-becoming-one-of-the-cool-kids.rst

 :date: 2013-12-21 10:58
 :tags: wordpress, static, pygments, python, restructured text
 :slug: ditching-wordpress-and-becoming-one-of-the-cool-kids
+:description: Migrating from Wordpress to Pelican (a Python powered statically generated website).

 I've been a Wordpress user and developer for a long long time but lately this nagging idea kept crawling in the back of my head, why not switch my website to a statically generated one?
 Well, a 3 hour train journey and a lot of boredom finally pushed me to just make the switch and to write a short post about it.